ivanrava/eip/README.md

 EIP exercises (C programming) at UniBS (Information Engineering).

-Published here to learn a CVS on-the-go.
-The exercises could still be useful for other undergraduates or beginners.
+Published here for fun.
+The exercises could still prove useful for other undergraduates or beginners.